Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-the-architecture.markdown

 **Option #3**: loading the most recent changes using date_updated column.

-At this point, people start to realize that we need a date_updated column in almost every table we load from, unless the data in the table is never updated by design (audit log, website tracking events, etc.) - then it's enough to have just date_created column.
+At this point, we realized that we need a date_updated column in almost every table we load from, unless the data in the table is never updated by design (audit log, website tracking events, etc.) - then it's enough to have just date_created column.

 Luckily, such column is very easy to implement with a default value of now() or current_timestamp for this column (just as it should be for date_created), and a trigger on update, setting it to current timestamp again.

+However, I saw examples when the value in date_updated column is set by a backend application, and not on a database level.
+This is of course wrong, because we can't rely on this column to be updated properly.
+For example, you can expect the record to be updated (manually), but the date_updated remain unchanged, or to have the date_updated earlier than date_created for the same record, etc.

-In case the data in the table can be updated, but date_updated column is not available (for whatever reasons), we can only load the full table to get all the changes.
+In case the data in the table can be altered, but date_updated column is not available (for whatever reasons), we can only load the full table to get all the changes.
 This is also necessary when the data can be deleted from the source table, and we must somehow reflect it in the DWH.
-In such situations, I usually load only the new records, if possible (using date_created) daily, and perform a full table synchronization once per week, for example.
+In such situations, I usually load daily only the new records if possible (using date_created), and perform a full table synchronization once per week, for example.

 #### Merging the data